-Feature selection and Repeated grid-search cross-validation for model assessment.
+Determination of geographical origin

-In order to further improve the classification competence, we introduced feature selection coupled with supervised machine learning .24 Fig 3 shows the relative importance assigned to each variable by Relief algorithm.
-Variables with higher relative importance (, indicated that they may have higher discriminating power over the classification, while elements such as Se, Cr and Pb, may have much less contribution.
-With the information above, we then constructed multiple subsets of elements with the aim of building classification models.
-As shown in Table 2, the 1st subset is made of solely the most important element (i.e. Na), the 2nd subset will then include both Na and Al, which are top two element from previous ranking.
-Eventually, the 30th subset will include all 30 elements in this study.
+For the training of classifier (a.k.a. construction of classification model), feature selection coupled with supervised machine learning algorithms were introduced.
+Currently, opposite views exist regarding when feature selection shall be conducted during the process of classifier training (and validation?): a very popular view sees feature selection as an important data preprocessing step to remove feature variables with low or null discriminating power for the samples14.
+While on the other hand, there is concern that classification results could be severely biased (i.e. over-optimistic) if selection of features is done prior to the cross-validation24.
+In this study, we first ranked all the elements basing on their relative importance assigned by ReliefF algorithms.
+Fig 3 shows the relative importance assigned to each feature (top xx features?).
+And high ranking features such as x, y, z, were deemed to have higher discriminating power over the classification.
+Following feature ranking, multiple subsets of elements were then constructed.
+As shown in Table 2, the 1st subset is made of solely the most important element (i.e. 23Na), the 2nd subset will then include both 23Na and 27Al, the top two elements.
+Eventually, the 30th subset will include all 30 elements in this study. (此处如何与下文衔接？如何接下来说明我们要做classifier training? 我的建议是先说classifier training (how you fixed the parameter?) 再说如何做的validation 并提供相应结果。)

-Besides correctly implemented feature selection, parameter tuning, and cross-validation are also crucial for model assessment and selection.
-Krastajic et al. demonstrated that choosing a set of fixed hyperparameters for cross-validation may not render optimal model performance25 Also, conducting feature selection prior to cross-validation gives too “optimistic result” which may subject to severe selection bias26.
-In our study, RGSCV was implemented to avoid pitfalls mentioned above.
+(这一段应该开始说validation的结果) Krastajic et al. demonstrated that choosing a set of fixed hyperparameters for cross-validation may not render optimal model performance25 .In our study, repeated grit search cross validation (RGSCV) was implemented to avoid pitfalls mentioned above.
 A two-dimensional matrix was shown in Fig 4 to demonstrate how the “grid-search” was conducted.
 Particularly, each grid represents a specific subset-hyperparameter combination.
 The average classification accuracy in each grid were generated after 10-fold cross-validation for 10 times.

 After RGSCV, model performance via SVM and RF algorithms were compared side by side.
-As shown in Fig 5, by using only the top ranked element, Na, RF achieved 74.76% classification accuracy, while for SVM the accuracy reached 67.60%.
+As shown in Fig 5, by using only the top ranked element 23Na, RF achieved 74.76% classification accuracy, while for SVM the accuracy reached 67.60%.
 After including the second element Al, both RF and SVM achieved very satisfactory performance of 99.14% and 89.42% respectively.

-Overall, SVM and RF had comparable performance in terms of the classification accuracy, with RF being slightly better within only first three features (Fig 5).
+Overall, SVM and RF had comparable performance in terms of the classification accuracy, with RF being slightly better within only top three features (Fig 5).
 The accuracy got improved with more top-ranking elements been added, and with only four elements (Na, Al, Cd and Rb), both SVM and RF led to satisfactory classification models with 100% accuracy.
+Add in radar plot and some explanation

-This opens the door for future study on whether measuring only a handful of elements could lead to reliable rice classification; he establishment of simplified analysis may potentially boost the application of easy, cost-effective in-field authentication; even .
-However, challenge remains as the elemental profile of crops may be influenced by multiple factors simultaneously, for example, genotype, soil type, climate, and agricultural practice climate29,30.
-As a result, rather than exploring a universal solution (e.g. a number) for all rice types, a carefully conducted validation should be conducted to ensure the reliability and robustness of tmodel.
+This opens the door for future study on whether measuring only a handful of elements could lead to reliable rice classification; particularly, in this case we developed a step-by-step scheme for…

+The establishment of simplified analysis may potentially boost the application of easy, cost-effective in-field authentication; even However, challenge remains as the elemental profile of crops may be influenced by multiple factors simultaneously, for example, genotype, soil type, climate, and agricultural practice climate29,30.
+As a result, rather than exploring a universal solution (e.g. a number) for all rice types, a carefully conducted validation should be conducted to ensure the reliability and robustness of classification model.